Reproduction is the process by which organisms make more organisms like themselves.

 the penis covering the glans.
 Some boys are circumcised, which means that a doctor

-beliefs, concerns about hygiene, or cultural or social reasons.
-Boys who have circumcised
+hygiene, or cultural or social reasons.
+Guys who have circumcised penises and those

 How Does the Male Reproductive System Work?

 The male reproductive system:

 releases semen into the reproductive system of the female during sexual intercourse

 produces sex hormones, which help a boy develop into a sexually mature man during

 When a baby boy is born, he has all the parts of his reproductive system in place,